byuflowlab/undergrad-onboarding/497R/README.md

 ---

-### Theory Readings and Test (3 weeks)
+### Theory Reading and Exploration Part 1 (2 weeks)
-- Complete assigned readings according to your chosen project track
+- Complete assigned readings based on your chosen track.
-- Take exam on reading material
+- Complete exploratory studies based on your chosen track.
+- Introduction to LaTeX

 ---

+### Theory Reading and Exploration Part 2 (2 weeks)
+- Complete assigned readings based on your chosen track.
+- Complete exploratory studies based on your chosen track.

+---

-### Theory Exploration (3 weeks)
+### Theory Reading and Exploration Part 3 (2 weeks)
+- Complete assigned readings based on your chosen track.
-- Complete exploratory studies based on the the exam questions to gain and/or deepen understanding of theory concepts
+- Complete exploratory studies based on your chosen track.

-- Introduction to LaTeX
+---

+### Theory Exam
+- Take exam on reading and exploration material

 ---